HARPS: An Online POMDP Framework for Human-Assisted Robotic Planning and Sensing: Conclusion

 \section{Conclusion}

-We proposed and demonstrated a novel approach to multi-level active semantic sensing and planning in human-robot teams in unknown dynamic environments.
-Our solution extends online POMDP planning frameworks to incorporate semantic soft data from a human sensor about the location of a tracked target as well as relevant terrain information.
-Such information is propagated from human to robot through the use of a sketch based, natural language interface.
-This approach provides a novel formulation of a POMDP with a ``human-in-the-loop" active sensing model, as well as innovations to the use of soft-data fusion as applied to higher level modal information.
-We demonstrated our approach on two example problems and applied it in a human subject study.
-The first showcased the improvements queries to a human can bring to target search problems, while the second demonstrated that the incorporation of human information even with regard to higher level mode observations can improve a robot's target search ability.
-Finally, the human subject studies validated the effectiveness of the algorithm in extracting information from users in a wide range of interaction styles, and showed that active querying increased user trust in the robot without adding excessive workload.
+This paper presented and demonstrated the HARPS framework, a novel approach to multi-level active semantic sensing and planning in human-robot teams in unknown dynamic environments.
+We extend online POMDP planning frameworks to incorporate semantic soft data from a human sensor about uncertain dynamic task states, shared from human to robot through the use of a sketch-based semantic structured language interface.
+Enabling this interaction is a novel formulation of a POMDP with a ``human-in-the-loop" active sensing model, as well as innovations to the use of soft-data fusion that allow the communication of higher level modal information.
+The approach was demonstrated and evaluated on a relevant dynamic target search problem with real and simulated operators, which highlighted the improvements that queries to a human can bring to a collaborative target search problem.
+The results show the simulated robot effectively using localized sketches and binary observations in response to language-based queries to intercept a moving target.
+The human subject studies validated the effectiveness of the algorithm in extracting information from users in a wide range of interaction styles, and showed that active querying increased user trust in the robot without adding excessive workload.

-Moving forward, research will examine the effect of inaccurate or incomplete sketches on the part of the human.
-Pairing the robot with a visual object detector has potential to allow feedback to ensure that the robot's perception of the object or region is consistent with a sketch.
-Additionally, the human query framework presented here is readily extensible to allow queries regarding hybrid-switching mode dynamics, which will be explored in follow up work.
-Finally, future implementations of this approach in hardware will enable more effective and intuitive interaction with autonomous systems.